cr31293/Employee-Directory/README.md

 ## Description

 This application uses the randomuser.me API to generate an employee directory containing employees, their locations, ages, and contact information.
 The app features a search bar to dynamically search for individual employees by first name, last name, and email, as well as filtering by employee age.
-This application is created using React and hosted on Heroku.
+This application is created using React and hosted on GitHub.

 ## Installation

-This application can be viewed via Heroku at https://shrouded-taiga-29638.herokuapp.com/ or the GitHub repo is available at https://github.com/cr31293/Employee-Directory
+This application can be viewed via GitHub Pages at ___ or the GitHub repo is available at https://github.com/cr31293/Employee-Directory

 ## Usage